vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Get list data

 To get the list data, we use another simple `GET` call.
 We send the command in the query (name of table and sort order).
-After we get the result, we turn the columns and rows of the table into collections.
+After we get the result, we turn the columns and records of the table into collections.
 We print the formatted table by using the `pandas` library: `pandas.DataFrame(...)`.

 {% highlight python %}
 # Get data of a list